TeresaNesteby/segment-construct/google-chrome/readme.md

-Google chrome is a search engine.
+Google chrome is, you know, Google Chrome.